DaintyJet/Heap-Overflow-Example/README.md

     <img src="Images/I30.png" width=600>

 4. We can open WinDBG and attach it to the running process.
-   1. Open WinDBG as shown below, if you are running the process as a *Administrator* you will need to launch WinDBG as an *Administrator*
+   1. Open WinDBG as shown below, if you are running the process as a *Administrator* you will need to launch WinDBG as an *Administrator*.

         <img src="Images/I31.png" width=600>